Categories

 Methodology

 Categories are cuts of the same underlying dataset.
-Geographic groupings come from IPEDS institution directory fields (state FIPS and ZIP).
+Geographic groupings come from IPEDS-derived institution fields (state FIPS and ZIP).
 Program categories use CIP (Classification of Instructional Programs) codes from the College Scorecard Field of Study file.
-Ranking categories apply ordered sort rules on U.S. Treasury tax records earnings, College Scorecard net price, and IPEDS admission rate, always with the same suppression thresholds (n < 30).
+Ranking categories apply disclosed sort rules to Treasury-derived earnings, College Scorecard net price, and IPEDS-derived admission rates.
+Values suppressed or unavailable in the source remain unranked rather than estimated.
 See the full methodology.